Melon Variety Guide

 Materials: Surround, Pyrethrum (PyGanic).

-Materials: sulfur and whole milk, mineral or other oils in combination with potassium bicarbonate.
+Materials: sulfur and whole milk, mineral oils with potassium bicarbonate.
+Bacterial Wilt

 0